 Net Price: $28,019

 Though identified as a school with Lutheran roots, St. Olaf College has established a way to welcome the secularist to campus.
-The Secular Student Alliance at St. Olaf (SSA-STO) is a group recently created to represent the non-religious student body on campus.
+The Secular Student Alliance at St. Olaf (SSA-STO) is a group that represents the non-religious student body on campus.
 SSA-STO encourages open discussion among its members and with the faith-based college community.
-In order to keep tuition affordable for all incoming students, St Olaf College offers financial aid packages in the form of scholarships, grants, merit-based and work-study arrangements.
+To keep tuition affordable for all incoming students, St Olaf College offers financial aid packages in the form of:

 #19 – Swarthmore College